To help you determine if subbing with Swing is the right fit for you, we have compiled a list of frequently asked questions and answers.

 Yes!
 We prioritize flexibility for our substitutes — we’d love to have you even if you also work with an agency or school/district.

 Why should I work with Swing rather than just one school or district?

 - You set your own schedule — you work as much or as little as you want

 - You get paid weekly with the flexibility of direct deposit or being sent a check

 - Onboarding takes only 1-2 weeks

-- We offer a number of cool perks, including bonuses, special events, reimbursement for permit costs, and more
+- We offer a number of cool perks, including bonuses, special events, and more